SbonisoGordonMzizi/SbonisoGordonMzizi/README.md

 ### Hi there! 👋

-### I'm Sboniso Gordon Mzizi, A Passionate Back-End Developer & Data Engineer.
+### I'm Sboniso Gordon Mzizi, Passionate Back-End Developer & Data Engineer.
 ### What I Do!

 - **Back-End Development:** Designing and implementing high-performance microservices and RESTful APIs.